macformula/hil/canlink/README.md

 `BusManager` is a centralized node responsible for orchestrating all interactions with a CAN bus.
 It acts as a message broker supporting the transmission of bus traffic to registered handlers and receiving incoming messages from these handlers to write to the bus.

-`Tracer` captures writes traffic on a CAN bus into trace files.
+`Tracer` writes traffic on a CAN bus into trace files.
 Currently supported formats are Json and Ascii.